BrunoLevy/mini-gmp-plus/README.md

 # mini-gmp-plus

-The mini version of the GNU Multi-Precision library with some patches/optimizations for usage in numerical geometry
+The mini version of the GNU Multi-Precision library, with some patches/optimizations for usage in numerical geometry (my changes indicated with a [Bruno] tag).

+This is work in progress.

+As compared to mini-gmp, mini-gmp-plus has the following differences:
+- limb size is fixed as 64 bits
+- numbers smaller than a certain size (5 limbs) are stored in the mpz structure
+- the file bitops64.h, not part of mini-gmp, contains some wrappers for efficient bit operations on 64-bit numbers, for GCC, Clang and VisualC++ using these compiler's intrinsics
+- mini-gmp-plus can be compiled as a dynamic library